 Liquidity mining refers to the process of providing liquidity to protocols’ liquidity pools to receive a share of the trading fees as well as newly minted tokens from the DeFi protocol itself.
 Meanwhile, yield farming refers to the process of moving funds between DeFi applications to maximize the returns generated by liquidity mining.
 Yield farming may involve more sophisticated strategies to leverage returns from multiple protocols.

 Both yield farming and liquidity mining became incredibly popular in 2020.
 The launch of Compound’s COMP token created one of the first opportunities for liquidity miners and served as a significant catalyst for the entire industry.

-Related to the concept of liquidity mining is impermanent loss — which represents a genuine concern for liquidity providers looking to generate passive income.
+Related to the concept of liquidity mining is impermanent loss — which represents a genuine concern for liquidity providers looking to generate passive returns.

-When using AMM DEXs like Uniswap, liquidity providers contribute multiple assets to a liquidity pool at a ratio determined by the assets’ current market price.
-In exchange, they receive LP tokens, which enable them to withdraw the percentage of the pool they initially contributed.
+When using AMM DEXs like Uniswap, liquidity providers contribute multiple assets to a liquidity pool at a ratio determined by the asset's current market price.
+In exchange, they receive LP tokens, which enable them to withdraw the percentage of the pool they initially contributed to.

-For example, if a liquidity provider contributed 10 ETH and 10,000 USDT into a pool of 50 ETH and 50,000 USDT when the ETH price was $1,000, they would be entitled to 20% of the pool upon withdrawal.
+For example, if a liquidity provider contributed 10 ETH and 10,000 USDT into a pool of 50 ETH and 50,000 USDT when the ETH price was $1,000, they'd be entitled to 20% of the pool upon withdrawal.